 This post concludes my series on Illinois business organizations.
 Other posts in the series have covered sole proprietorships, general partnerships, limited partnerships (LPs), limited liability partnerships (LLPs), and limited liability companies (LLCs).
 Early in the series, I also discussed how business organizations are taxed by the federal government.
 Today, I provide an overview of corporations in Illinois.

 Corporations are among the oldest forms of business organizations.
 While the format has changed somewhat to keep up with the changing times, many of the rules that corporations must follow remain mired in archaic formalities that set it apart from the other business organizations I’ve discussed.
 But more about that in a moment.

 Formation: Corporations are formed when one or more incorporators file articles of incorporation with the Illinois secretary of state.
-The articles of incorporation must be accompanied by a filing fee and initial franchise tax.
+The articles of incorporation must be accompanied by a filing fee and initial franchise tax, which must be a part of any business tax considerations when planning ahead.
 The base filing fee is $150.
 The initial franchise tax is equal to the greater of 0.15% (i.e., $1.50 for every $1,000) of the paid-in capital or $25.
 Paid-in capital is the amount that the corporation receives in exchange for the shares it issues.

 The articles of incorporation must contain certain basic information about the corporation, including the corporation’s name, the purpose for which the corporation is formed, the name and address of each incorporator, and information about the shares the corporation is authorized to issue.
 They may also include additional provisions about the corporation, some of which must be included in the articles to be effective at all.